braillejs/solenoid-prototype/README.md

 ### Hardware needed
 In order to get started you are going to need:
 - An Arduino board or any other board compatible with [Johnny Five](http://johnny-five.io/platform-support/).
 Depending on the GPIO pins of the board you can expand the prototype.
 Without any modifications each braille unit requires 6 GPIO pins.
+An Arduino UNO is highly recommended.
 - A few jumper wires
 - A breadboard
 - 6 5V solenoids per braille unit